keeffEoghan/yonder-site/notes.md

         - Configurable by CMS?
             - Number of holds (consider color themes too)
                 - Hacky... can tweak values create new tweaks?
 Like have a value tweak for number of holds, and generate enough corresponding tweaks in LESS...?
+- Finish AJAX loading
-- Block out main zones and animations
+    - Page animations
 - Squarespace setup
     - Transfer template, domain to live
 - Document some of the Squarespace workarounds you're using